What can I do about baby kicking bladder?

 Furthermore, the movement, which may have been more profound during the second trimester, seems to have slowed down.
 However, there’s no need to worry.
 That’s only because of there’s less space due to the baby’s growth.

 Nonetheless, you might have noticed that your insides are more affected.
 For example, in the beginning of the third trimester, you might have a hard time taking a deep breath.
 Well, the baby, while positioned higher in the womb, pushes up against the lungs slightly.
-Then, as time goes on, he or she moves lower.
+Then, as time goes on, she moves lower.
 Thus, the baby kicking bladder becomes more frequent.